 The Department has a strong reputation for research.
-In the 2008 Research Assessment Excercise (RAE) 45% of the Department's research was classified as "internationally excellent" and 10% as "world leading".
+In the 2008 Research Assessment Exercise (RAE) 45% of the Department's research was classified as "internationally excellent" and 10% as "world leading".

 Research in the department is conducted in four centres: